Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 A cataract is a clouding of the eye lens.
 The lens works with the cornea to bend light as it passes through to the retina.
 It is normally clear and focuses the light onto the retina (back of the eye).
-With cataracts, the cloudy lens makes it hard for light to pass through.
+A cloudy lens makes it hard for light to pass through.
 This causes problems with correctly focusing what you see on the retina.
 Your vision may be cloudy, hazy, and blurred.
 You may develop a cataract in one or both eyes.
 It is not known exactly what causes a cataract.

 What increases my risk for cataracts?

-- Metabolic diseases: This includes diabetes, low blood calcium, and high blood pressure.
+- A medical condition such as diabetes, low blood calcium, or high blood pressure

-- Trauma: A strong blow to the eye or your eyes being exposed to sunlight and x-rays can cause cataracts.
+- A strong blow to the eye or your eyes being exposed to sunlight and x-rays